 What is an ETF?

-Not only do ETFs feature they feature lower fees than mutual funds, but they can be traded like conventional stocks and shares meaning you can purchase in and out as you please.
+Not only do ETFs feature they feature lower fees than mutual funds, but they can be traded like conventional stocks and shares.

 UK Banks ETFs – Low-Cost, Low-Risk Exposure to the Big Four UK Banks